ksator/kafka_hello_world/README.md

 % Reached end of topic Topic1 [0] at offset 3: exiting
 $
 ```
-Using the below command, Kafkacat consumes the messages, changes the default delimiter (`\n`) to separate messages on output, and exit
+Using the below command, Kafkacat consumes the messages, changes the delimiter ( default is `\n`) that separates messages on stdout, and exit
 ```
 $ kafkacat -C -b 100.123.35.0:9092 -t Topic1 -D "\n####\n" -e
 first message